valkey-io/valkey-doc/docs/management/security/acl.md

     > ACL SETUSER antirez on +@all -@dangerous >42a979... ~*

-By saying +@all and -@dangerous, we included all the commands and later removed all the commands that are tagged as dangerous inside the Redis command table.
+By saying +@all and -@dangerous, we included all the commands and later removed all the commands that are tagged as dangerous inside the Valkey command table.
 Note that command categories **never include modules commands** with the exception of +@all.
 If you say +@all, all the commands can be executed by the user, even future commands loaded via the modules system.
 However if you use the ACL rule +@read or any other, the modules commands are always excluded.
-This is very important because you should just trust the Redis internal command table.
+This is very important because you should just trust the Valkey internal command table.
 Modules may expose dangerous things and in the case of an ACL that is just additive, that is, in the form of `+@all -...` You should be absolutely sure that you'll never include what you did not mean